MOBILE DELIVERY SERVICE.

 Social business model canvas.

 We used the Good services scale to help us identify where our service was and where we wanted to improve things.
-Based on this, we modified the service by re-evaluating our customer journey map and service blueprint.

-Expansion of Busket.
+Expansion of our service -

 Personal reflection.